Guide to the Online Letters of T. S. Eliot, Volume 3: 1926-1927

 Eliot: ‘The dog had a nervous crisis last week but I am glad to say he is now quite recovered so that if it was he who ate the piece out of your coat you may be sure that it did him no harm.’

-There is a certain poignancy with which Eliot’s correspondences move from professional obligations to personal intimacies that is worth sitting with.
-Rather than simply indicating disarray, this resistance to compartmentalisation creates overlaps that are at once chaotic and profoundly necessary.
-This dissonance appears in a letter to Orlo Williams on 8 March 1926, where he details a week of ‘leisure’, only to add: ‘P.S.
-Would you care to criticise a few critics together in a review in the June Criterion?
-I have on hand Authors Dead and Living by F. L. Lucas and Dramatis Personae by Arthur Symons.’
-Eliot is here unable to resist turning to matters of his publication, framing the blending of his personal and professional life as strangely indulgent – playful, even.
+There is a certain poignancy with which Eliot’s letters move from professional obligations to personal intimacies.
+Rather than simply indicating disarray, such spillovers are at once chaotic and profoundly necessary.
 Work and life dance around each other on the page.
 Far from signalling anguish, these discordances become mutually informing – and even mutually sustaining – for a writer and critic fully absorbed in literary society.

 In Eliot’s world, no single facet of life could exist in isolation.
 He could not (or perhaps simply would not) divide his personal existence from his professional one.
-Volume 3 weaves his roles as scout, agent and friend into one inextricable whole – if not a conventional one, then a deeply human one.
+In these online letters, as with the printed volume, his roles as scout, agent and friend are woven into one inextricable whole – if not a conventional one, then a deeply human one.